 - Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-- In the bowl of an electric mixer, cream the butter, sugar, salt, lemon rind or lemon extract, vanilla extract, and baking powder.
+- In the bowl of a stand mixer, cream the butter, sugar, salt, lemon rind or lemon extract, vanilla extract, and baking powder.

 - Beat in the lemon juice (if using) and eggs.
 The batter may look slightly curdled.